 You can expect interactive sessions, performances, high profile keynotes, and cross-disciplinary discussion.
 As a participant of this event, we would like you to bring your vision, experience and expertise to help shape and contribute towards the day.

-We will be announcing further details further details very soon.
-But for now, don’t miss out – book your ticket at the earlybird rate (only available until 3rd January)!
+We will be announcing further details very soon.
+But for now, don’t miss out – book your ticket below!